securitypedant/ispmonitor/README.md

 - Add SMS notifications of outages (how would this work when the internet is down?)
 - Add database support (MySQL, MongoDB)
 - Fix MonitorISP to run standalone
+- Create setup for running on a Raspberry Pi 4 B